 Merge is a multidisciplinary undergraduate research publication housed in the Ina E. Gordy Honors College at Mississippi University for Women.
 The editorial staff is made up of members of the Honors College and encourages submissions from students across the university.
 Our purpose is to promote quality research from students of every academic discipline and level by giving them a platform for sharing their research.

-Mississippi Undergraduate Honors Conference (Conferences and Events)
+Mississippi Undergraduate Honors Conference (Undergraduate Research)

 This annual conference organized by collegiate honors programs throughout Mississippi provides students the opportunity to share their own research, hear about the research of their honors peers, and learn more about other Mississippi colleges and universities.
 The conference is celebrating its tenth meeting, having begun in 2013.